8 Speciation

 Other Concepts: Ecological Species & Phenetic Species

 Recall that ecology is the study of organisms and their interactions with the environment.
 Each species occupies a niche that in part is dictated by their interaction and competition with other species, that is the realized niche.
-When we consider the ability of organism to successfully occupy their own ecological niche or habitat, including their use of resources and impact on the environment, we can consider these as ecological species.
+When we consider the ability of organisms to successfully occupy their ecological niche or habitat, including their use of resources and impact on the environment, we can consider these as ecological species.

 The ecological species concept is a newer concept that is not used as often as the others described above.
 Still, it can be very useful if you are seeing organisms that look similar to one another in nature, but they are eating different foods and/or living in different habitats.
 You would know these organisms to be different ecological species as a result.